-But there are lots of extra fees and taxes when buying and owning a house.
-Stamp duty, mortgage fees and survey fees are all unavoidable costs that will need to come out of your savings, reducing the size of your deposit.
+But there are lots of extra fees and taxes incurred when buying and owning a house.
+Stamp duty, mortgage fees and survey fees are all unavoidable costs that will also need to come out of your savings, reducing the size of your deposit.

 Think about what you'll need to buy at IKEA after you move in too!

-The Help to Buy schemes, also known as Equity Loan, Shared Ownership and Help to Buy ISA, are government schemes to help first time home buyers get onto the property ladder.
+The Help to Buy schemes, also known as Equity Loan, Shared Ownership and Lifetime ISA, are government schemes to help first time home buyers get onto the property ladder.

-Equity Loan helps you buy a property with a deposit of only 5% and a 20% loan from the government.
+Equity Loan helps you buy a new-build property with a deposit of only 5% and a 20% loan from the government.